baufi24-thoschu/hypostar-apps-for-unix/README.md

 [Packer](https://github.com/mitchellh/packer/blob/master/CHANGELOG.md) `0.5.1` or greater is required.

-### Windows Editions

-All Windows Server versions are defaulted to the Server Standard edition.
-You can modify this by editing the Autounattend.xml file, changing the `ImageInstall`>`OSImage`>`InstallFrom`>`MetaData`>`Value` element (e.g. to Windows Server 2012 R2 SERVERDATACENTER).

 ### Product Keys

 The `Autounattend.xml` files are configured to work correctly with trial ISOs (which will be downloaded and cached for you the first time you perform a `packer build`).
 If you would like to use retail or volume license ISOs, you need to update the `UserData`>`ProductKey` element as follows:

 * Uncomment the `<Key>...</Key>` element
 * Insert your product key into the `Key` element